-HRH The Princess Royal visited Hallmarq’s Head Office in Guildford earlier this month to recognize our 2021 Queen’s Award for Innovation, highlighting the value of veterinary innovation to the wider community.
-As a world leader in providing advanced imaging systems for the veterinary market, this prestigious award recognizes the unique and innovative nature of Hallmarq’s 1.5 Tesla MRI scanner, which was designed from the ground up for the small animal veterinary practices.
+HRH The Princess Royal visited Hallmarq’s Head Office in Guildford earlier this month to recognise our 2021 Queen’s Award for Innovation, highlighting the value of veterinary innovation to the wider community.
+As a world leader in providing advanced imaging systems for the veterinary market, this prestigious award recognises the unique and innovative nature of Hallmarq’s 1.5 Tesla MRI scanner, which was designed from the ground up for the small animal veterinary practices.
 Princess Anne toured the factory and offices, meeting staff from all departments and Hallmarq’s guest, Dr. Kate Richards, President of the Royal College of Veterinary Surgeons.

 Hallmarq’s small animal MRI is the only 1.5T high-field scanner designed specifically for veterinary use, helping to address the challenges of imaging small animals of all breeds and sizes.
-The unique design incorporates an innovative V-shaped bed and 1-metre-long V-shaped spine coil to ensure correct patient positioning and spinal alignment.
+The unique design incorporates an innovative V-shaped bed and 1-meter-long V-shaped spine coil to ensure correct patient positioning and spinal alignment.
 This also boosts image quality compared with flat spine coils used in human machines and enables detection of more subtle changes to soft tissue structures.
 Another high-tech advancement includes the integration of a radio-frequency shield which reduces project cost and complexity.
 Other key design elements include veterinary-specific imaging software, flexible, open-top head coils for different patient sizes, and a comprehensive lifecycle customer support package called ‘Q-Care.’

 Accessible Advanced Imaging

 Expanding on the impact of this innovation, Chief Technology Officer, Dr. Steve Roberts explains, “Our system requires no external radio-frequency shielding, reducing one of the key barriers to veterinary practices.
-This makes advanced imaging more accessible to an increasing number of first opinion veterinary, emergency practices and referral centers, especially when combined with our innovative approach to customer support.
+This makes advanced imaging more accessible to an increasing number of first opinion veterinary, emergency practices and referral centres, especially when combined with our innovative approach to customer support.
 These innovations have significant benefits for animal health and welfare, as improved diagnostic capability leads to more targeted treatments and better patient outcomes.”

 During her tour, HRH The Princess Royal was able to see a working Small Animal MRI system via live video link, and meet Hallmarq customer, Dr. Cody Alcott, DACVIM, who is a neurologist and owner of Tucson Veterinary Specialists in Arizona, USA.
 Dr. Alcott has seen many benefits of the system to both his practice and patients and demonstrated the machine’s ease of use.